- Advertisement -

 Phase 2:

-A thorough and comprehensive audit is conducted evaluating how an organization applies specific security controls to meet the requirements outlined in the standard.
-During this phase, the auditor will look for evidence that the organization has actually done all that was stated in the documents reviewed in Phase 1.
+A thorough audit is conducted to evaluate how an organization applies specific security controls to meet the requirements outlined in the standard.
+During this phase, the auditor will look for evidence that the organization has done all that was stated in the documents reviewed in Phase 1.

 Phase 3: